 The financial statements have been prepared on the going concern basis, which contemplates continuity of normal business activities and the realisation of assets and settlement of liabilities in the ordinary course of business.
-The Consolidated Entity incurred a loss from ordinary activities of \$4,791,584 for the period ended 31 December 2022 (2021: \$3,091,371), negative working capital of \$4,252,083 (2021: positive \$5,597,375) and had negative cash from operating activities of \$1,691,560 (2021: \$2,016,336).
+The Consolidated Entity incurred a loss from ordinary activities of \$4,548,467 for the period ended 31 December 2023 (2022: \$4,791,584), had negative cash from operating activities of \$1,621,723 (2022: \$1,691,560), and had a net working capital deficiency of \$8,101,858 (2022: \$4,252,083) at that date.

-The Directors, in their consideration of the appropriateness of the going concern basis for the preparation of the financial report, have prepared a cash flow forecast through to March 2024 which indicates that due to the following factors, the Consolidated Entity will have sufficient cash to continue as a going concern;
+The Directors, in their consideration of the appropriateness of the going concern basis for the preparation of the financial statements, have reviewed the prepared cash flow forecast through to March 2025 and believe that there are reasonable grounds to continue as a going concern due to the following;

-- Current liabilities include an amount of \$6,854,069 in relation to redeemable shares.
-As explained in note 11, the liability is disclosed as current due to the presence of a change in control clause.
-Whilst management believe the likelihood of the change in control clause being triggered in the next 12 months is low, it is ultimately beyond the control of the company.
-In the event this does occur the company will be dependent on ongoing support from the lender, be required to raise further equity from capital markets, or enter into alternative financing arrangements to repay the redemption amount; - The Consolidated Entity has the ability to raise further equity funds from the capital markets; and - The Consolidated Entity can defer discretionary operating and capital expenditures.
+- As an ASX listed entity, the Consolidated Entity has the ability to access equity capital markets and has a history of successful capital raisings.
+The Consolidated entity is in the process of organising a capital raise of up to \$1,500,000.
+It is expected to continue to raise capital in the market based on the successful results of the Bend Nickel Project in Zimbabwe and investors continued interest in their activities, such as the planned expenditure on its existing Nyanga Project in Gabon.
+Any capital raising will be announced to the ASX in accordance with the Consolidated Entity's continuous disclosure obligations: - Current liabilities include an amount of \$9,297,006 in relation to redeemable shares.
+As disclosed in note 11, the liability is current due to the presence of a change in control clause.
+Whilst management believe the likelihood of the change in control clause being triggered in the next 12 months is low, it is ultimately beyond the control of the Consolidated Entity.
+In the event this does occur the Consolidated Entity will be dependent on; ongoing support from the lender, ability to raise further equity from capital markets, or enter into alternative financing arrangements to repay the Redemption Amount: - The loss from ordinary activities includes non-cash finance costs of \$2,582,039; and - The Consolidated Entity can defer discretionary operating and capital expenditures.

-Accordingly, at the date of signing, the Directors have reasonable grounds to believe that the Consolidated Entity will be able to continue as a going concern.
+Accordingly, the Directors believe at the date of signing this financial report that the Consolidated Entity will be able to continue as a going concern and that it is appropriate to adopt the going concern basis in the preparation of the financial report.

-In the event that the Consolidated Entity is unsuccessful in implementing the above factors, a material uncertainty exists, that may cast significant doubt on the Consolidated Entity's ability to continue as a going concern and its ability to recover assets and discharge liabilities in normal course of business and at the amounts shown in the financial report.
+In the event that the Consolidated Entity is unsuccessful in managing the above-stated matters, a material uncertainty would exist that may cast significant doubt on the Consolidated Entity's ability to continue as a going concern and its ability to recover assets, and discharge liabilities in normal course of business and at the amounts shown in the financial report.